Image by IndiaPictures UIG via Getty Images

-Built in 1535, with additions made in 1541, this massive, well-preserved Portuguese fort with its double moat (one tidal) must once have been impregnable, but sea erosion and neglect are leading to a slow collapse.
+Built in 1535, with additions made in 1541, this massive, well-preserved Portuguese fort with its double moat (one tidal) was one of the most important Portuguese forts in Asia.
+Today sea erosion and neglect are leading to a slow collapse.
 Cannonballs litter the place, and the ramparts have a superb array of cannons.
-The lighthouse, which you can climb, is Diu’s highest point, with a beam that reaches 32km.
-There are several small chapels, one holding engraved tombstone fragments.
+The lighthouse is Diu’s highest point, with a beam that reaches 32km.
+There are a couple of small chapels, one holding engraved tombstone fragments.

 Part of the fort also serves as the island’s jail.